infomaniac50/bzzt/README.md

 # Green Mile

-Publish MQTT messages about lightning sensor data using an ESP32 and a Digital Lightning Sensor AS3935 from www.playingwithfusion.com
+Publish MQTT messages about thunderstorm lightning in your area using an ESP32 and a Digital Lightning Sensor AS3935 from www.playingwithfusion.com

 ## Setup